mintnick/eve-settings-manager/README.md

 1. Download and unzip
 2. Run the executable file

+## :warning: Recommended: Backup

+1. Click "Open Folder"
+2. Copy and Paste the setting files to another folder
+3. Put it back to recover

 ## Features

-- Select a profile as template
+- Choose a profile as template
   - overwrite all other profiles
   - overwrite selected profiles
 - Fetch and cache character names
 - Add description to characters and accounts
 - Support English and Simplified/Tranditional Chinese
-- Support Tranquility, Serenity and other servers(some are not tested yet)
+- Support Tranquility, Serenity and other servers(not tested yet)

 ## Uninstall